-With the different architectures in the Android world, it has become quite difficult or we can say confusing while implementing particular actions on android smartphones.
+With the available different architectures in the Android world, it is quite difficult to implement particular actions on android smartphones.
 The other day I was trying to download a custom ROM for my Android phone but in the download section I found multiple options which created a little confusion in my mind.
-The options stated custom ROMs depending on the type of Android phones processor.
+Moreover, the options stated custom ROMs depending on the type of Android phones processor.
 Till then I used to think that custom ROMs can be installed on a particular device irrespective of the processor it runs.
 But I was wrong.
 It is very crucial that you should know what kind of processor your smartphone has in order to make sure that you are downloading the correct files for it.

-This is similar while sideloading android applications, installing the Xposed Framework as well as flashing Google Apps (GApps).
+This is similar to side load apps, install Xposed Framework as well as flash Google Apps (GApps).
 While installing apps from Google Play Store, it is not necessary to check the processor compatibility with that app.
 Android automatically installs the app that is compatible with your phone’s processor.
-On the other hand, if you are sideloading apps then it becomes essential to know that your Android phones processor is compatible with that app or not.
+On the other hand, if you are side-loading apps then it becomes essential to know that your Android phones processor is compatible with that app or not.
 One single app is developed for multiple processors with different versions so that it can easily run on any Android smartphone.
 So overall, your Android phones CPU architecture becomes an important factor in selection of correct files for your device.

 ARM, ARM64, and x86